ph1l1pF/BankAccountAPI/README.md

 http://localhost:81/AccountStatement?startDate=2021-1-4&endDate=2021-4-3&bankIds=bankId1,bankId2
 ```

 where you specify your start and end date, respectively.
-The date format is ``yyyy-M-d``.
+The date format is ``yyyy-M-d``. ``endDate`` can also be empty/null.
+Then the current date will be chosen as the end date.

 Moreover, you specify the bank ids for which you want to retreive statements.
 Those must correspond to the ``bankId`` values from above.